-- Distributions are taxable to you whether or not you reinvest these amounts in additional ETF Shares. - Distributions declared in December-if paid to you by the end of January-are taxable as if received in December. - Any dividend distribution or short-term capital gains distribution that you receive is taxable to you as ordinary income.
-If you are an individual and meet certain holding-period requirements with respect to your ETF Shares, you may be eligible for reduced tax rates on "qualified dividend income," if any, distributed by the Fund.

-- Any distribution of net long-term capital gains is taxable to you as long-term capital gains, no matter how long you have owned ETF Shares. - Capital gains distributions may vary considerably from year to year as a result of the Fund's normal investment activities and cash flows. - Your cost basis in the Fund will be decreased by the amount of any return of capital that you receive.
-This, in turn, will affect the amount of any capital gain or loss that you realize when selling or exchanging your ETF Shares. - Return of capital distributions generally are not taxable to you until your cost basis has been reduced to zero.
-If your cost basis is at zero, return of capital distributions will be treated as capital gains. - A sale of ETF Shares is a taxable event.
+- Distributions are taxable to you whether or not you reinvest these amounts in additional FTF Shares. - Distributions declared in December-if paid to you by the end of January-are taxable as if received in December. - Any dividend distribution or short-term capital gains distribution that you receive is taxable to you as ordinary income.
+If you are an individual and meet certain holding-period requirements with respect to your ETF Shares, you may be eligible for reduced tax rates on "qualified dividend income," if any, distributed by the Fund. - Any distribution of net long-term capital gains is taxable to you as long-term capital gains, no matter how long you have owned ETF Shares. - Capital gains distributions may vary considerably from year to year as a result of the Funds' normal investment activities and cash flows. - A sale of ETF Shares is a taxable event.
 This means that you may have a capital gain to report as income, or a capital loss to report as a deduction, when you complete your tax return.